lennart-k/RFLink32/README.md

 We extensively use ESP32 dev kits.
 This is the default settings in `Platformio.ini` and `RFLink.h` files.

-You may also use other ESP8266/ESP8255 based boards when there are no pin limitations.
-NodeMCUv2 is known to work.

 ## 2. Receiver / Transmitter / Transceiver